JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 ### Custom web resource paths

-The `configureWebResources()` function allows you to specify paths and URLs for your web resources:
+You can specify paths and URLs for your web resources using the `configureWebResources()` function:

 * Use a relative path (starting with `/`) to reference a resource from the domain root.
 * Use an absolute URL (starting with `http://` or `https://`) to reference a resource hosted on an external domain or CDN.